-Do not use drospirenone and ethinyl estradiol tablets if you smoke cigarettes and are over 35 years old.
+Do not use NikkiTM if you smoke cigarettes and are over 35 years old.
 Smoking increases your risk of serious cardiovascular side effects (heart and blood vessel problems) from birth control pills, including death from heart attack, blood clots or stroke.
 This risk increases with age and the number of cigarettes you smoke.